 Step 3: Do A Data Analysis

-So far we have explored the foundation for a great modern marketing strategy, but how do you know if these efforts are working or if they are producing the kind of ROI you want?
-The next building block after the good marketing campaign is data analysis.
+So far we have explored the foundation for a grand modern marketing strategy, but how do you know if these efforts are working or if they are producing the kind of ROI you want?
+The next building block after the excellent marketing campaign is data analysis.
 Data collection is essential to measuring the effectiveness of your online marketing efforts.
-Any smart investor knows that when investing in the stock market, you need to have quality, transparent reporting in order to make sound financial decisions.
+Any smart investor knows that when investing in the stock market, you need to have quality, transparent reporting to make sound financial decisions.
 The same goes for your digital marketing.

 Step 5: Do What Works But Experiment With Tools